-- Brings together existing ad hoc initiatives and policies under one cohesive framework. - Provides guidance for prioritizing and carrying out actions in a concerted manner. - Engages multiple community stakeholders in strategy development, which will increase the likelihood of implementation across sectors, budget allocations, resource efficiency, and collaboration. - Raises public awareness through community engagement processes during plan development. - Provides an impetus for encouraging certification through programs such as STAR or LEED for Neighborhood Development. - Sets the foundation for attracting additional grants, awards, and funding opportunities, such as capital improvement funds like the Transportation Alternatives Program (TAP), federal and state grant programs for sustainability-related improvements, and philanthropic funds to support new programs and activities.
+- Brings together existing ad hoc initiatives and policies under one cohesive framework. - Provides guidance for prioritizing and carrying out actions in a concerted manner. - Engages multiple community stakeholders in strategy development, which will increase the likelihood of implementation across sectors, budget allocations, resource efficiency, and collaboration. - Raises public awareness through community engagement processes during plan development. - Provides an impetus for encouraging certification through programs such as Sustainability Tools for Assessing & Rating Communities or Leadership in Energy & Environmental Design for Neighborhood Development. - Sets the foundation for attracting additional grants, awards, and funding opportunities, such as capital improvement funds like the Transportation Alternatives Program (TAP), federal and state grant programs for sustainability-related improvements, and philanthropic funds to support new programs and activities.